ScotGovAnalysis/shiny_cookies/README.md

 - Motivation
 - Google Analytics uses cookies
 - The example focusses on Google Analytics
+- This is not legal advice - only a practical guide to getting people’s consent to store a cookie on their device

 ## The law
 A number of laws regulate how data can and cannot be used.